 This problem happens when there is too little water for the amount of sodium in the body.

-The main cause of hypernatremia is having more water leave your body than enter it.
+The main cause is having more water leave the body than enter it.
 This causes dehydration.
 A person can become dehydrated in different ways, such as:

 Family Doctor—American Academy of Family Physicians